admin-shell-io/submodel-templates/published/DEXPI/1/0/1/README.md

   Note: the `http://sandbox.dexpi.org/...` identifiers are external DEXPI identifiers and are deliberately left as they are.

-### Verification

-- Constraint violations in the JSON artifact fell from **55 to 2**.
-- The AASX package opens as a valid OPC package with a well-formed XML payload.
-  All non-payload package entries are byte-identical to version 1.0.

 ### Known remaining issues

 - [#281](https://github.com/admin-shell-io/submodel-templates/issues/281) -